Zaki-1052/GPTPortal/README.md

 Data security is a priority.
 However, as with any web application, ensure that you follow best practices such as using secure connections and not sharing sensitive information through the chatbot.
 The `.env` file ensures your API key and other sensitive data are stored securely.

+#### I don't see the `.env` file in my finder.
+Where do I add my key?

+If you're using the OS to edit the file and add your credentials, you'll see the hidden files on a Mac with `CMD+Shift+.`.
+Windows should display the file regardless of its status.
+You can then use a simple text editor (no need for an IDE!) in order to add the necessary information.

 ### Where can I find more resources to learn about GPT-4 and API integrations?

 For more in-depth knowledge about GPT-4 and API integrations, visit [OpenAI's Documentation](https://platform.openai.com) and explore the various guides and tutorials available there.
 Additionally, the links provided in the 'Relevant Links' section of this README offer valuable resources.
 Please fully read the entire page before raising an issue.
 Thank you!